Stanford Woods Institute for the Environment

 Current Research and Scholarly InterestsPhysical oceanography; theory and numerical modeling of the ocean circulation; dynamics of ocean fronts and vortices; upper ocean processes; air-sea interaction.

-BioRoberta provides administrative oversight for Woods' educational and leadership programs including RELP, YES, MUIR and SEIC.
-She also assists the DC office with California external affairs issues.
-Roberta came to Woods via Stanford's Department of Communication where she supported student services and faculty affairs.
+BioRoberta is a member of Woods' Policy & Engagement Team, working closely with the DC office to promote our solutions-based environmental research to policy and decision makers throughout California.
+She also helps manage Woods' graduate student and postdoc educational and leadership programs including RELP.
+Roberta came to Woods from Stanford's Department of Communication where she supported student services and faculty affairs.
 Prior to Stanford, she oversaw environmental education programming and outreach activities at The Land Trust of Napa County, Romberg Tiburon Center (SFSU), and UCSF's Department of Biochemistry & Biophysics.